ivop/frida/README.md

 * Use latest Qt5 5.15.x.
 * Linux builds with both clang and g++.
 * Windows builds with MinGW-g++, MS compiler is not supported.
-* macOS builds with clang.
+* macOS builds with clang that comes with XCode.
 * FreeBSD builds with clang. gcc9 and gcc10 give an ICE (internal compiler error), gcc11 and gcc12 have broken PCH support.
+* OpenBSD builds with eg++.